rubengc/edd-wish-lists/README.md

 - Confirm delete dialog box instead of deleting list straight away
 - Delete data on plugin deletion.
 - Prevent admin from being able to create wish lists in the admin
+- Show “guest” in author column when list has been created by guest user

 **Possible Future Enhancements**
 - Reporting - See which downloads are the most popular by how many times they are stored on lists.